evansbenj/2024_Macaque_genomez/2024_combining_vcfs.md

 We apply the GATK hard filters described here:

 https://software.broadinstitute.org/gatk/documentation/article?id=11097

+Normally we remove SNVs that fail the hard filters which are marked with "hardFilter.snp" in the FILTER field.
+However, since you want all sites vcfs I left those in the vcfs.

 ```

 I also need to work with only SNPs, so I am generating a concatenated SNPs only files for each chromosome like this.